alexewerlof/spt-11/README.md

 * Chrome (Desktop and Android)
 * Firefox

-I also ran it through [Google Speed Test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdazzling-mammoth-cave-57798.herokuapp.com%2F) and it scored pretty good (96/100 on desktop and 90/100 on mobile).
+I also ran it through [Google PageSpeed Test](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fdazzling-mammoth-cave-57798.herokuapp.com%2F) and it scored pretty good (96/100 on desktop and 90/100 on mobile).

 ### Quick stats